The Secret to a Successful Multifamily Marketing Strategy: Influencer Marketing

 Instagram allows anyone to instantly become a photographer.
 When taking and editing images, consider the positioning of your subject relative to the things around it and your perspective to capture the image.
 If you’re taking pictures of food, approach it from unconventional angles or perspectives that make even the blandest piece of toast look enticing.

 If you’re taking pictures of nature, walk around and take a number of different pictures at different angles and distances to compose completely different images.
 Experiment with angles and positions to bring a creative edge to your image.
 Two images of the same object can look completely different with different angles and positions.

 6. Experiment with videos and Reels.

 Did you know that 9 out of 10 Instagram users watch videos daily?
 Never underestimate the power of video on social media.
 Video allows you to go beyond static images to capture viewers’ interest.
-Instagram offers several ways for you to share videos including on your Stories, feed, via IGTV, and through Instagram Reels.
+Instagram offers several ways for you to share videos, including on your Stories, feed, via IGTV, and Instagram Reels.
 Instagram’s latest algorithms put a significant focus on video, primarily Reels.
 It’s time to find a trending Reels sound and get creative with your content!

 7. Use design apps like Canva.

 Even if you don’t have a graphic design team in-house, that doesn’t mean your Instagram posts need to always be static content and Stock images.
 Design apps like Canva offer anyone the ability to create unique and branded posts with a few taps on your keyboard.
 Be sure to upload your fonts and hex codes for your brand colors to ensure your content is consistent and cohesive with your multifamily branding.

 Want to see this in action?
 While our graphic design team helps us create a majority of our posts, our content team also utilizes design apps to enhance our feed.
 Follow us on Instagram to see for yourself!